CommServe Server: System Requirements

 Microsoft SQL Server 2016 Standard Edition

 Microsoft SQL Server 2016 Standard edition is automatically installed during the installation of the CommServe software.
 Later SQL Server service packs and updates must be installed manually.
 You must update the SQL Server with any important updates released by Microsoft.
-For information about scalability (such as CPU, socket, and memory limits), performance, and other features supported by the standard edition, go to the Microsoft website, Features Supported by the Editions of SQL Server 2016.
+For information about scalability (such as CPU, socket and core count, and memory limits), performance, and other features supported by the standard edition, go to the Microsoft website, Features Supported by the Editions of SQL Server 2016.

 Microsoft SQL Server 2016 Express Edition